-This page is for those who want information for access for the disabled in Barcelona.
+This page is for those who want information for access for people with a disability in Barcelona.
 Please note I would like to develop this section further and would be interested to receive site visitor feedback on this subject.

-If you have had a visit to Barcelona and would like to share your experience with our site visitors why not help others and send us your feedback on your experience of disabled access in Barcelona.
+If you have had a visit to Barcelona and would like to share your experience with our site visitors why not help others and send us your feedback on your experience of access for people with a disability in Barcelona.

-Metro access for the disabled by TMB who operate both the metro and bus systems in Barcelona
+Metro access for people with a disability by TMB who operate both the metro and bus systems in Barcelona

-Getting around the city maybe easier by bus as many buses are fitted with special access for the disabled.
+Getting around the city maybe easier by bus as many buses are fitted with special access for people with a disability.
 You will know which ones because they carry the international disabled access sign on the outside of the bus.

 If you need a taxi that has been specially adapted for people using wheelchairs you can call the following number.